jgourdeau/JGourdeau/README.md

-Im jgourdeau.
+Im Jack Gourdeau.
 I am currently a PhD Student in Genome Sciences at the University of Washington School of Medicine

 <!---
 JGourdeau/JGourdeau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.